hugoofilipe/android_to_ubunto/README.md

 - `scrcpy` installed on your Ubuntu system.
 - `zenity` installed on your Ubuntu system.
 - `uxplay` installed on your Ubuntu system (for iPad mirroring).
+- `obs-studio` installed on your Ubuntu system (for OBS streaming).
 - Python 3 (recommended: 3.8+)
 - `pip` for Python 3
 - PyQt5 Python package